AlexiaChen/awesome-stars/README.md

 ## Rust

+- [sigoden/aichat](https://github.com/sigoden/aichat) – A powerful ChatGPT command line tool that allows easy chat with ChatGPT-3.5 in a terminal.
+- [zesterer/chumsky](https://github.com/zesterer/chumsky) – Blindingly quick parsers for humans with expressive errors, powerful recovery, zero-copy parsing, built-in span support, and much more.
+All in an easy to use package.
+- [japaric/heapless](https://github.com/japaric/heapless) – Heapless, `static` friendly data structures
+- [google/comprehensive-rust](https://github.com/google/comprehensive-rust) – This is the Rust course used by the Android team at Google.
+It provides you the material to quickly teach Rust to everyone.
 - [personaelabs/spartan-ecdsa](https://github.com/personaelabs/spartan-ecdsa) – The fastest in-browser verification of ECDSA signatures in ZK, using Spartan on the secq256k1 curve
 - [zama-ai/concrete](https://github.com/zama-ai/concrete) – Concrete: State-of-the-art TFHE library for boolean and integer arithmetics.
 - [cronokirby/cait-sith](https://github.com/cronokirby/cait-sith) – Threshold ECDSA via Triples